The playground is a battlefield

 Can’t you see

-My tongue has become the sanctuary
+My tongue has become a sanctuary

 Where the light meets the ending